 The Docebo Content catalog, which is now available in the Docebo Content Marketplace, gives you the opportunity to choose from the most relevant off-the-shelf courses, covering a range of topics from compliance to soft skills, directly from within your learning platform.
 Gone are the days of having to purchase multiple licenses from multiple vendors for content catalogs and having to juggle tricky technical integrations between multiple systems.

 - Eliminate the need for multiple systems.
 Forget contracting separate vendors and managing tricky technical integration between two platforms – Docebo admins can purchase and manage content directly from your learning platform in a single area.

 - Boost learner autonomy and free admins from manual work.
-Docebo Content 700 gives learners the autonomy to seek out and self-enroll in courses they find interesting to supplement learning activities beyond courses or activities they’re formally assigned.
+Give learners the autonomy to seek out and self-enroll in courses they find interesting to supplement learning activities beyond courses or activities they’re formally assigned.
 Doing so extends its reach across the organization to spark conversations and increase the likelihood the learning is applied in the flow-of-work.

 - Deploy training programs sooner.
-Spend less time on admin-heavy manual work, such as creating and managing content, setting up a content vendor and learning platform integration, and course enrollments with high-quality off-the-shelf that can be readily distributed to learners in a matter of minutes.
+Spend less time on admin-heavy manual work, such as creating and managing content, setting up a content vendor and learning platform integration, and course enrollments with high-quality, off-the-shelf content that can be readily distributed to learners in a matter of minutes.

-Docebo Content is available in two plans to satisfy the needs of learning programs of all sizes.
+Docebo Content is available in a variety of plans to satisfy the needs of learning programs of all sizes.

 For a preview of the full Docebo Content experience, start a 14-day trial to access 20 free courses today!